Smeg Coffee Maker Review : More Style Than Substance?

-Upon lifting the lid, you’ll note that the spray head has five holes rather than just one or two.
-This provides a more even water shower over the coffee, which means better extraction and a more flavorful brew.
+Upon lifting the lid, you’ll note that the spray head has five holes, rather than just one or two.
+This provides a more even water shower over the coffee, which means better extraction and a more flavourful brew.
 So here’s at least one feature that adds to the improved coffee taste instead of aesthetics or ease of use.

 Only a few buttons on the front of the machine provide access to the coffee brewing options.

 You can choose your aroma intensity between two default brewing settings, opting for either regular or “intense.”

 There is also a button for brewing just 4 cups at a time, which runs a slightly different cycle to brew coffee with maximum flavour in a smaller volume.
 Another button turns the warming plate on and off.

 An LED display has a digital clock and lets you program your coffee to brew on a timer, which is always a welcome feature.
 There’s nothing like waking up to the smell of a freshly brewed coffee pot.

 One feature missing from the Smeg coffee machine is an automatic brew pause, which allows you to grab a quick cup before brewing coffee is complete.
 Its absence is shocking given how standard this function is, even among cheap coffee machines.
 You can avoid the issue by setting your brew timer such that you’re never waiting for a brew cycle to complete, but I still think the brew-pause would be a worthwhile addition.

 Ease of Use – 4/5